Love writing? Become a QS Student Ambassador and share your business school experiences with students around the world

 Be paid for your writing!
 Earn money every time your articles are published

-QS Student Ambassadors write about student life at their school, helping others learn more about what it's really like to study there and sharing their experiences - from the admissions process right up to graduation.
+QS Student Writers write about student life at their school, helping others learn more about what it's really like to study there and sharing their experiences - from the admissions process right up to graduation.

 We’re looking to hear from MBA and business students from all around the world.
 So, wherever you’re from, wherever you’re studying and whatever your interests, please get in touch.

-What do QS Student Ambassadors write about?
+What do QS Student Writers write about?

 We want to hear first-hand about your business school experiences.
 Whatever you’re interested in, we’d love to hear about it.